01 Sep 2017

 Mr C borrowed money from the bank to buy two rental properties.
-His two loans were secured by “all obligations” mortgages over both properties.
-The properties were worth a total of $560,000 and he owed the bank $450,000 – a total loan-to-value ratio (LVR) of 80%.
+His two loans were secured by all obligations mortgages over both properties.
+The properties were together worth $560,000 and he owed the bank $450,000 – a combined loan-to-value ratio of 80 per cent.

 Mr C was later made redundant and had trouble making repayments.
-Without consulting the bank, Mr C sold a property to repay one of the loans in order to free up capital.
+Without consulting the bank, he sold one property to repay one of the loans in order to free up capital.
 The loan was for $150,000.
 Having sold the property for $260,000, he expected to keep the balance of $110,000.

 However, the bank sent Mr C's lawyer a settlement statement instructing him to repay $210,000, leaving him with only $50,000.

-Mr C complained to us because he was in financial difficulty and had sold the property because he thought he would get $110,000 to repay other debts and cover living expenses.
-He explained he would not have sold the property to only get $50,000 of the proceeds.
+Mr C complained to us that he was in financial difficulty and had sold the property believing he would get $110,000 to repay other debts and cover living expenses.
+He said he would not have sold the property to get only $50,000 of the proceeds.

 The bank required $210,000 to reduce his total lending because it was losing some of its security through the property sale and it was not satisfied the remaining property was sufficient security for the other loan.

-To ensure it still had an 80%* LVR over the remaining $300,000 property it needed to reduce total lending to $240,000.
-We explained that the bank was entitled to do this because it had an all obligations mortgage over the property.
+To ensure a continuing loan-to-value ratio of 80 per cent over the $300,000 property, it needed to reduce lending to $240,000.1 We explained that the bank was entitled to do this because it had an all obligations mortgage over the property.
 We did not uphold Mr C's complaint.